• Michael Colton

 mark@breakwaterstrategy.com

-Before founding Breakwater Capital Markets, Mark was Executive Vice President and Chief Client Officer of a globally oriented investor relations firm, where he was instrumental in scaling a nascent business into a globally recognized investor relations firm, shaping its strategy, client model, and market positioning through a period of accelerated growth.
-Earlier in his career, he held senior executive leadership roles across strategy, finance, operations, technology, marketing, communications, sales, product development, and organizational design, delivering sustained improvements in operating performance and P&L results through high levels of employee engagement and innovation, most recently within a Fortune 15 company.
+Before founding Breakwater Capital Markets, Mark served as Executive Vice President and Chief Client Officer of a global investor relations advisory firm, where he helped scale the business from an emerging platform into a recognized international advisory firm.
+He shaped the firm’s strategy, client model, and market positioning through a period of accelerated growth.
+Earlier in his career, he held senior leadership roles across strategy, finance, operations, technology, marketing, communications, sales, product development, and organizational design, including most recently within a Fortune 15 company, where he led initiatives that improved operating performance, P&L results, employee engagement, and innovation.

 Mark has been active in the nonprofit community for more than three decades.
 He served on the Board of the Hartford Symphony Orchestra, including as a member of the Executive Committee, Chair of the Governance Committee, and past Chair of the Finance and Development Committees.
 He is also a former Executive Board Member of the World Affairs Council of Connecticut and Juvenile Diabetes of Greater Hartford and has served as Campaign Chair for the oldest continuously operating food bank in the United States and for a best-in-class annual giving campaign for a Fortune 50 company.